Canadian Flag Canadian Centre for Occupational Health and Safety Centre canadien d'hygiène et de sécurité au travail Government of Canada Wordmark

 • Keep products in their original labelled packages.

 • Mix pesticides using equipment reserved only for that purpose.
-Mixing and loading areas should be design to contain any spills and facilitate cleanup.
+Mixing and loading areas should be designed to contain any spills and facilitate cleanup.

-• Fill mixing tanks one third full with water before adding pesticide concentrate.
+• Fill mixing tanks about one-third full with water before adding pesticide concentrate.

 • Tap sides of containers to ensure that any remaining wettable powder falls into the spray tank.